BIGJRA/BIGJRA.github.io/rejuv.md

 door!

 This area is straight forward.
 When all is said and done, you’ll have to fight… your protagonist.
-Each protagonist has a different team - find the one that applies to you.
+Each protagonist has a different team, so find the one that applies to you.

 Pokemon Trainer Ana (Snowy Mountain Field)